Key facts

 The course prepares you for career growth in the sports science industry.
 Graduate with a sought-after combination of sports science and managerial skills that set you up for success in roles such as:

-Accredited Sports Scientists are becoming more and more highly sought after by national and local sporting organisations across the country, with many organisations now choosing to exclusively hire sports scientists with a minimum level 1 accreditation as an Accredited Sports Scientist.
+Accredited Sports Scientists are increasingly in demand among national and local sporting organisations across Australia.
+Many employers now prioritise, or exclusively hire, practitioners with at least a Level 1 accreditation as an Accredited Sports Scientist.

 Professional recognition